Regis Prograis open to Jose Ramirez, Terence Crawford at 147 in 2019

 Before that, Prograis wants to take care of business in the WBSS.
 Then move on to a possible unification with WBC ruler Jose Ramirez.

-Speaking from At the Fights with Cooney and the Commish, Prograis responded to being asked if he’d fight Crawford at a catchweight.
+Speaking from At the Fights with Cooney and the Commish, Prograis asked if he’d fight Crawford at a catchweight.

 “I think so.
 Not even a catchweight; I’d go up to 147.
 After this tournament, if that fight is out there.
-Me and Terence are real cool but business is business.
+Terence and I are really cool, but business is business.

 “I’ve been calling out Terence Crawford for the longest.
 Terence Crawford is a fight I always wanted.